aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 (U or V) along the curve.
 Using this tool, the two points of highest curvature were located between the basal and lateral edges on either side of each biface where the local radius measure was largest.
-The alignment and orientation of the biface was dictated by the *auto3dgm* output (see Figure 7a in the manuscript), where LM2 was always placed on the right side of the basal edge, and LM3 on the left.
+The alignment and orientation of each biface was dictated by the *auto3dgm* output (see Figure 7a in the manuscript), and the landmarking protocol follows the orientation in that figure, where LM2 was always placed on the right side of the basal edge, and LM3 on the left.

 ``` r